This post may contain Affiliate Links. Please read our Disclosure Policy for more information.

 How Do You Make a Catapult Go Farther?

-One of the best parts about playing with your catapult is see how far you can launch the toys.
+One of the best parts about playing with your catapult is seeing how far you can launch the toys.
 But figuring out how to make the catapult launch farther takes a little bit of trial and error.
 That makes this craft a fun science experiment, too!

 If your kids are wondering how to make their toys launch farther with their DIY catapult, try these tips: